 David W. Gryska joined our Board of Directors in March 2005.
 Since October 2014, Mr. Gryska has served as Executive Vice President and Chief Financial Officer of Incyte Corporation, a biopharmaceutical company.
 He served as Chief Operating Officer and a director of Myrexis, Inc. from May 2012 to December 2012.
 From December 2006 to October 2010, he served as Senior Vice President and Chief Financial Officer of Celgene Corporation.
 From October 2004 to December 2006, he was a principal at Strategic Consulting Group, where he provided strategic consulting to early-stage biotechnology companies.
 Previously, Mr. Gryska served at Scios, Inc., as Senior Vice President and Chief Financial Officer from 2000 to 2004, and as Vice President of Finance and Chief Financial Officer from 1998 to 2000.
 Scios was acquired by Johnson & Johnson in 2003.
 From 1993 to 1998, he served as Vice President, Finance and Chief Financial Officer at Cardiac Pathways, a medical device company later acquired by Boston Scientific Corporation.
 Prior to Cardiac Pathways, Mr. Gryska served as a partner at Ernst & Young (EY).
 During his eleven years at EY, he focused on technology industries, with an emphasis on biotechnology and healthcare companies.

 Mr. Gryska holds a B.A. in Accounting and Finance from Loyola University and an M.B.A. from Golden Gate University.
-He also serves on the Board of Directors of PDL BioPharma.
+He also serves on the Board of Directors of PDL BioPharma and Aerie Pharmaceuticals.

 Marc E. Lippman, M.D., has served as a Director of Seattle Genetics since June 2000.
-Since May 2007, Dr. Lippman has served as the Kathleen and Stanley Glaser Professor of Medicine at the University of Miami Leonard M. Miller School of Medicine, where he also serves as the Deputy Director of the Sylvester Comprehensive Cancer Center.
+Dr. Lippman currently serves as Professor of Oncology at Georgetown University Medical Center’s Lombardi Comprehensive Cancer Center.
+Prior to his current position, Dr. Lippman served as the Kathleen and Stanley Glaser Professor of Medicine at the University of Miami Leonard M. Miller School of Medicine.
+From January 2008 to October 2017, Dr. Lippman served as the Deputy Director of the Sylvester Comprehensive Cancer Center.
 Previously, he served as the John G. Searle Professor and Chairman of the Department of Internal Medicine at the University of Michigan School of Medicine.
 Before that, Dr. Lippman was the Director of the Lombardi Cancer Research Center, Professor and Chairman of the Department of Oncology, and Professor of Medicine at Georgetown University Medical School.
 He also served as Chief of the Division of Hematology-Oncology at Georgetown University Medical School and Head of the Medical Breast Cancer Section of the Medicine Branch of the National Cancer Institute.

 Dr. Lippman has authored more than 400 peer-reviewed publications and one of the standard texts on breast cancer.
-He is a director of Ascenta Therapeutics, Inc., a privately-held biotechnology company.
-He received a B.A., magna cum laude from Cornell and his M.D. from Yale where he was elected to Alpha Omega Alpha.
+He is a director of Geneyus Inc. He received a B.A., magna cum laude from Cornell and his M.D. from Yale where he was elected to Alpha Omega Alpha.

 John A. Orwin joined the Seattle Genetics Board of Directors in January 2014.
-Since June 2013, he has served as Chief Executive Officer and member of the Board of Relypsa, a clinical-stage pharmaceutical company.
+Mr. Orwin currently serves as the President and CEO of Atreca.
+He served as Chief Executive Officer and a member of the Board of Relypsa, from June 2013 until June 2017.
 Prior to Relypsa, he was at Affymax, serving most recently as Chief Executive Officer and a member of the Board of Directors.
 Previously, Mr. Orwin was Vice President and then Senior Vice President of the BioOncology Business Unit at Genentech (now a member of the Roche Group), where he was responsible for all marketing, sales, business unit operations and pipeline brand management for Genentech's oncology portfolio in the United States.
 He has also held senior marketing and sales positions at Johnson & Johnson, Alza Pharmaceuticals, Sangstat Medical Corporation, Rhone-Poulenc Rorer Pharmaceuticals and Schering-Plough Corporation.

-He also serves on the Boards of Directors of Array BioPharma and Retrophin, Inc.
+He also serves on the Boards of Directors of Array BioPharma and Retrophin.

 Nancy A. Simonian, M.D. joined our Board of Directors in March 2012.
 Since July 2012, Dr. Simonian has served as Chief Executive Officer of Syros Pharmaceuticals, a publicly held life science company focused on gene control therapeutics.
 From 2001 to 2011 she was with Millennium: The Takeda Oncology Company, most recently serving as Chief Medical Officer and Senior Vice President of Clinical, Medical and Regulatory Affairs.
 Before Millennium, she was Vice President of Clinical Research at Biogen (now Biogen Idec) where she was responsible for clinical development and medical affairs of the neurology and oncology pipeline, including Avonex® and Tysabri®.